FreeRTOS/coreMQTT/README.md

 1. Run this command to build the library and unit tests: `make all`

-1. The library will be present in `build/lib`, and test executables will be present in `build/bin/tests`.
+1. The generated library will be present in `build/lib`, and the test executables will be present in `build/bin/tests`.

-1. Run `ctest` to run all tests and view the result summary.
+1. Run `ctest` to execute all tests and view the test run summary.

+## Reference examples

+The AWS IoT Embedded C-SDK repository contains demos of using the MQTT client library [here](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/development/demos/mqtt) in a POSIX platform.
+These can be as reference examples for use of the library API.

 ## Generating documentation